-Table 5).18 The average size of the land owned of the sample households is two hectares.
+Table 5).16 The average size of the land owned of the sample households is two hectares.
 Given that the sampling approach was based on spatial proximity and not explicitly propoor, this is suggestive that the household most likely to benefit from an MGNREGA work are farmers with either small or marginal landholding sizes.
 Half of the respondent households own less than 1.6 hectares.
 This is true also for when one focuses exclusively on MGNREGA works on private lands, it is evident that 75% of these are on lands that belong to small (53%) and marginal farmers (22%).
-Given that operational holdings in rural Maharashtra, as per the Agricultural Census of 2010-11, it seems logical to infer that the MGNREGA works clearly are focused on the small and marginal farmer.19
+Given that operational holdings of small and marginal farmers account for 78% of all operational holdings in rural Maharashtra, as per the Agricultural Census of 2010-11, it seems logical to infer that the MGNREGA works clearly are focused on the small and marginal farmer.17